thegreenwebfoundation/developer-docs/src/docs/co2js/tutorials/segment-results.md

 ## Overview

 The Sustainable Web Design model is a methodology which provides a general framework that can be used to estimate a website's carbon emissions.
-It calculates uses bytes transferred to extrapolate energy usage numbers for your application as a fraction of the energy used by the total system comprised of:
+It uses bytes transferred to extrapolate energy usage numbers for your application as a fraction of the energy used by the total system comprised of:

 1. the use-phase energy of datacentres serving content
 2. the use-phase energy network transfering the data